Zeioth/power-rules-daemon/README.md

 ## TODOS
 - The program works, but we still have to make it installable through cargo.
 - Is cargo gonna be responsible of installing the service?
 I assume yes.
 - Is cargo gonna create a default config file?
-I assume yes.
+I assume yes. → But create it only if the directory is empty!
+We don't want to smash user changes.
 - Implement proper log files support.
 - Tests (once features are confirmed).
 - CI tests pipeline.